Some systems are experiencing issues

 Dear Client,

-We would like to notify you of upcoming network maintenance activities that will affect services in our Montreuil datacenter.
-The network maintenance has been scheduled for December 11, 2025.
+We would like to notify you of upcoming cooling maintenance activities that will affect services in our Rotterdam datacenter.
+The cooling maintenance has been scheduled for June 22, 2026.

-Reason for this maintenance: We will be performing firmware upgrades on our router(s) to improve quality and ensure long-term reliability.
+Reason for this maintenance: We will be performing a cooling maintenance on our cooling units to continue reliability and stability.

 Support: Our support department will be open during the maintenance.
-More details about how you can contact our support can be found here: Support You can find maintenance updates and the current situation at i3D.net - Status
+More details about how you can contact our support can be found here: https://i3d.net/support/

 Dear Client,

-We would like to notify you of upcoming network maintenance activities that will affect services in our Newark datacenter.
-The network maintenance has been scheduled for January 6, 2026.
+We would like to notify you of upcoming generator maintenance activities that will affect services in our Heerlen datacenter.
+The generator maintenance has been scheduled for July 3, 2026.

 Support: Our support department will be open during the maintenance.
-More details about how you can contact our support can be found here: Support You can find maintenance updates and the current situation at i3D.net - Status
+More details about how you can contact our support can be found here: https://i3d.net/support/

-We would like to notify you of upcoming emergency cooling maintenance activities that will affect services in our Rotterdam datacenter.
-The emergency cooling maintenance has been scheduled for January 19, 2026 through January 22, 2026.
+We would like to notify you of upcoming backup generator maintenance activities.
+This maintenance will not affect services in our Rotterdam datacenter.
+The maintenance has been scheduled for July 7 until July 17, 2026.

 Support: Our support department will be open during the maintenance.
-More details about how you can contact our support can be found here: Support You can find maintenance updates and the current situation at i3D.net - Status
+More details about how you can contact our support can be found here: https://i3d.net/support/

 Past Incidents